tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 Bulletproofs is a Non-interactive Zero-knowledge (NIZK) proof protocol for general Arithmetic Circuits<sup>[def][ac~]</sup> with very short proofs (Arguments of Knowledge Systems<sup>[def][afs~]</sup>) and without requiring a Trusted Setup<sup>[def][ts~]</sup>.
 They rely on the Discrete Logarithmic<sup>[def][dlp~]</sup> assumption and are made non-interactive using the Fiat-Shamir Heuristic<sup>[def][fsh~]</sup>.
 The name 'Bulletproof' originated from a non-technical summary from one of the original authors of the scheme's properties: "<i>Short like a bullet with bulletproof security assumptions</i>". ([[1]], [[29]])

-Bulletproofs also implements a Multi-party Computation (MCP) protocol whereby distributed proofs of multiple *provers* with secret committed values are aggregated into a single proof before the Fiat-Shamir challenge is calculated and sent to the *verifier*, thereby minimizing rounds of communication.
+Bulletproofs also implements a Multi-party Computation (MPC) protocol whereby distributed proofs of multiple *provers* with secret committed values are aggregated into a single proof before the Fiat-Shamir challenge is calculated and sent to the *verifier*, thereby minimizing rounds of communication.
 Secret committed values will stay secret. ([[1]], [[6]])

 The essence of Bulletproofs is its inner-product algorithm originally presented by Groth [[13]] and then further refined by Bootle et al. [[12]].
 The algorithm provides an argument of knowledge (proof) of two binding vector Pedersen Commitments<sup>[def][pc~]</sup> that satisfy a given inner-product relation, which is of independent interest (not related).
 Bulletproofs builds on these techniques, which yield communication efficient zero-knowledge proofs, but offer a further replacement for the inner product argument that reduces overall communication by a factor of three. ([[1]], [[29]])